 15 Common Misconceptions About Agriculture

 Fact or fiction?
-Claryfying 15 common misconceptions about agriculture.
+Clarifying 15 common misconceptions about agriculture.

 1. Producing ethanol is unwise because it takes more energy to produce than it yields.